Professional Development

 • Information Session

-Meet organizer André Vashist, PFC’s Director of Collaboration and Learning and delivery partner Yasmin Ahammad, CEO of Impatience Earth lo learn all about the program.
+Meet André Vashist, PFC’s Director of Learning & Collaboration, and delivery partner Yasmin Ahammad, CEO of Impatience Earth, who will provide an overview of the program and answer all your questions.

 Tuesday, March 10